-Welcome to the 2018 Elliott Hayes Award, from VP of Grants and Awards Brad Rothbart!
+Welcome to the 2019 Elliott Hayes Award, from VP of Grants and Awards, Bernardo Mazón Daher!

 Named in honor of Elliott Hayes, the former dramaturg and literary manager at The Stratford Festival and a dual citizen of Canada and the USA, this award recognizes excellence in dramaturgical work on a specific project over the past two years.
 Eligible projects may include, but are not limited to, production, season planning and implementation, educational programming, or advocacy for the profession.

-The recipient of the 2018 Elliott Hayes Award, presented at the annual LMDA conference, will receive $1000 US.
+The recipient of the 2019 Elliott Hayes Award, presented at the annual LMDA conference, will receive $1000 US and a travel stipend to the following LMDA conference.

 There is no application fee.
-Applications will be evaluated through a blind submission process.
+Applications will be evaluated through an anonymous application process.
 The application is open to all.

 1. For the purposes of this application, if you self-identify as a dramaturg, you are a dramaturg.
 If you come from a culture that does not view dramaturgy as separate from other parts of the creative process, or does not have a word for dramaturgy, and you feel your work fits within the rubric above, please contact me at email@example.com to speak further.